 Prior to working at The Bright Solutions, Jean was employed as a Data Control Specialist at Prince George Community College.
-She is a certified tax preparer with Jackon Hewitt Tax Service and has many years of customer service experience.
-She specializes in accounts payable, accounts receivable, bank reconciliation, tax preparation, and preparation of financial statements.
+She has been a tax professional with Jackson Hewitt Tax Service for many years.
+Jean specializes in accounts payable, accounts receivable, payroll, cash flow projection, budget, bank reconciliation, preparation of financial statements, Quickbooks setup, Quickbooks training, book clean up, tax preparation, and tax planning.

 Kristen has worked with TBS since 2016.
 Prior to working at The Bright Solutions, Kristen was employed as the Controller for a software company in Fairfax, Virginia for 15 years.
 Her experience over a 20+ year career has given her a depth of professional experience that offers a wide range of capabilities including financial reporting, government contracting, budgeting, payroll, benefits and human resource management.

 Kristen received her Bachelor’s degree in Accounting from Franklin Pierce University.